 I used to travel a lot.
 One resource I wish I could have had at my disposal during that time was the book Legal Boundaries by State: The Travel Guide for American Gun Owners.
-In this article I give a brief history of my domestic travel and share a few travel pictures, and review the book.
+In this article I give a brief history of my domestic travel and share a few travel pictures.
+And of course I review the book.

 Full Disclosure: This book was provided to me free of charge.
-I have received no other incentive for publishing this review and I have no financial interest at all in the sale of this book.
+I have received no other incentive for publishing this review.
+I have no financial interest at all in the sale of this book.

 As I said, I used to travel domestically a whole bunch.
 Here is a quick rundown of my domestic travel history.
-I offer it both as both something I am proud of, and proof that I intimately understand the demands placed upon the domestic travel who attempts to go armed.
+I offer it both as both something I am proud of, and proof that I intimately understand the demands placed upon the domestic travel attempting to go armed.

 A few years in the early 20-teens saw me spending 200+ nights a year in a hotel, and boarding about 160 flights a year.
-I’ve seen just about everything that can go wrong with travel, short of a plane crash.
-I’ve had flat tires on rental cars, had planes re-routed due to weather, seen the oxygen masks deploy, and endured a (ultimately uneventful) emergency landing due to engine failure between ILM and LGA.
+I’ve seen just about everything that can go wrong with travel short of a plane crash.
+I have had flat tires on rental cars and had planes re-routed due to weather.
+My car has been forced off the road in a whiteout blizzard.
+Some of the more memorable flight experiences include oxygen mask deployments, and an (ultimately uneventful) emergency landing due to engine failure between ILM and LGA.
 I’ve been in hotels during power outages, fire alarms, and two minor but extremely noticeable earthquakes.
 I’ve suffered through countless cups of coffee made on in-room machines.

 After my era of hardcore air travel ended I stayed road-bound.
 As some of you know I lived #vanlife for a while.
 I mostly stayed in the big American West (CO, WY, MT, UT, ID, WA, and OR).
 I camped, hiked, and climbed through National Parks.
 Occasionally I dropped my pup off with a friend for a couple weeks while I flew out for a work gig.

-It was a pretty sweet life, and I may write an article about it some day (as one of you has asked me to).
-That life certainly saw me cross my fair share of legal boundaries; I’ve been to all but a couple of the lower-48 (and I’ve passed through most of them), many of them during that period.
+It was a pretty sweet life, and I may write an article about it some day.
+That life certainly saw me cross my fair share of legal boundaries.
+I’ve been to all but a couple of the lower-48 (and I’ve passed through most of them), many of them during that period.

 Travel aside, I have lived all over the place.
 The place I live now is the first place I’ve lived for more than two years since I was 16 years old.
 Some places I have lived considerably less than two years.
 I have lived in the Northeast, Mid-Atlantic, Southeast (several times), Southwest (twice), the Pacific Northwest, and the Midwest (a huge takeaway from that experience is that people nearly everywhere are almost exactly the same – a lesson more of us could stand to learn…but I digress.).